root-kawaii/openGL_learning/README.md

 - Game mode where i can only move horizontally and start on the plane at the right height
 - Implement a jump
 - improve shadows
+- use same texture for mesh and model